evobrien/rmls/README.md

 When I tap on the refresh button
 Then the forecast data should be updated

-The refresh button is located in the top right hand corner of the action bar The app works in portrait and landscape.
+1) The refresh button is located in the top right hand corner of the action bar 2 )The app works in portrait and landscape.

 Notes:
 1) Design: Simple MVVM design with a repository layer linked directly to the network